Travel advice for Portugal

 From travel safety to visa requirements, discover the best tips for visiting Portugal

 Home to some of the world's most beautiful beaches across its 500 miles of coastline, Portugal is also a place that invites cultural exploration, walks on the wild side, and stacks of staggeringly scenic drives.
-On that subject, if you’re thinking of visiting Portugal and aren’t sure how to focus your trip, here we present a rewarding self-drive 10 days in Portugal itinerary that’ll see you uncover everywhere from Lisbon and Sintra, to Porto and the Algarve, and much more besides.
+On that subject, if you’re thinking of traveling to Portugal and aren’t sure how to focus your trip, here we present a rewarding self-drive 10-day itinerary in Portugal that’ll see you uncover everywhere from Lisbon and Sintra to Porto and the Algarve, and much more besides.

 On balance, ten days is generally enough time to enjoy a satisfying Portugal vacation.